Python Web Scraping Tool

 cd scraping-example

-Finally, install the required packages:
+Finally, install the required packages:pip install bs4 requests

-The first package, requests, will allow us to query websites and receive the websites HTML content as rendered on the browser.
+, will allow us to query websites and receive the websites HTML content as rendered on the browser.
 It is this HTML content that our scraper will go through and find the information we require.

 Python Web Scraping Tool Online

-The second package, BeautifulSoup4, will allow us to go through the HTML content, then locate and extract the information we require.
+, will allow us to go through the HTML content, then locate and extract the information we require.
 It allows us to search for content by HTML tags, elements, and class names using Python’s inbuilt parser module.

 The Simple Scraper Function

-Our function will query the website using requests and return its HTML content.
+Our function will query the website using requests

-The next step is to use BeautifulSoup library to go through the HTML and extract the div that we identified contains the list items within a user’s repositories.
+library to go through the HTML and extract the div that we identified contains the list items within a user’s repositories.
 We will then loop through the list items and extract as much information from them as possible for our use.

-You may have noticed how we extracted the programming language.
-BeautifulSoup does not only allow us to search for information using HTML elements but also using attributes of the HTML elements.
+does not only allow us to search for information using HTML elements but also using attributes of the HTML elements.
 This is a simple trick to enhance accuracy when working with programming-related data sets.

 That’s it!
 You have successfully built your Github Repository Scraper and can test it on a bunch of other users’ repositories.
 You can check out Kite’s Github repository to easily access the code from this post and others from their Python series.